 In cases of severe obesity, the doctor may prescribe medications that help with weight-loss, to be taken in conjunction with a suitable diet and a physical activity plan.
 Another option is bariatric surgery, which is indicated for those who struggle with obesity and are not able to lose weight through traditional methods.

 In addition to knowing your ideal weight, it's also important to know your waist-hip ratio, as this can predict your risk for heart diseases, diabetes and stroke.
+Learn more about healthy weight loss foods to include in your diet.

 2. If you are below your ideal weight